How do you recruit?

-But once I’ve taken those steps, I have found that the predictive validity of my interviewing skills and the list of smart and astute questions I ask is not that reassuring.
-Being aware of all that psychometric stuff like the halo effect, STAR questions and all that did not make the job any easier.
-It just left me feeling a bit more guilty (‘I should have known’)
+I have found that the predictive validity of my interviewing skills and the list of smart and astute questions I ask is not that reassuring.
+Being aware of psychometric elements like the halo effect, STAR questionaires, etc. does not make the job any easier.
+It just leaves me feeling a bit more guilty (‘I should have known better’)

 - Which are the interview blind spots I am missing?;